yaronf/I-D/STAR/draft-ietf-acme-star.md

 in {{RFC3339}} format.
 - recurrent-certificate-validity (required, integer): the maximum validity period of each STAR certificate, an integer that denotes a number of seconds.

-These attributes are included in a POST message when creating the order, as part of the "payload" encoded object.
+These attributes are included in a POST message when creating the Order, as part of the "payload" encoded object.
-They are returned when the order has been created, and the ACME server MAY adjust them at will, according to its local policy (see also {{capability-discovery}}).
+They are returned when the Order has been created, and the ACME server MAY adjust them at will, according to its local policy (see also {{capability-discovery}}).

-The optional notBefore and notAfter fields MUST NOT be present in a STAR order.
+The optional notBefore and notAfter fields MUST NOT be present in a STAR Order.
 If they are included, the server MUST return an error with status code 400 "Bad Request" and type "malformedRequest".

-ACME defines the following values for the order resource's status: "pending", "ready", "processing", "valid", and "invalid".
+ACME defines the following values for the Order resource's status: "pending", "ready", "processing", "valid", and "invalid".
-In the case of recurrent orders, the status MUST be "valid" as long as STAR certificates are being issued.
+In the case of recurrent Orders, the status MUST be "valid" as long as STAR certificates are being issued.
 We add a new status value: "canceled", see {{protocol-details-canceling}}.

+A STAR certificate is by definition a mutable resource.
+Instead of overloading the semantic of the "certificate" key, this document defines a new key "star-certificate" to be used instead of "certificate".

+- star-certificate (optional, string):  A URL for the (rolling) STAR certificate that has been issued in response to this Order.

 ### Canceling a Recurrent Order
 {: #protocol-details-canceling}

-An important property of the recurrent order is that it can be canceled by the IdO, with no need for certificate revocation.
-To cancel the order, the ACME client sends a POST to the order URL:
+An important property of the recurrent Order is that it can be canceled by the IdO, with no need for certificate revocation.
+To cancel the Order, the ACME client sends a POST to the Order URL:

 ~~~
   POST /acme/order/TOlocE8rfgo HTTP/1.1